 Plenty of signs — besides a poor credit score– can point to having bad credit.
 You’re late paying monthly bills.
 Your checking account is overdrawn.
 Cellphone companies won’t give you a contract.
 You make only minimum payments on your debt.
+It may seem like banks and institutions will not consider granting you personal loans for bad credit.

 One in five people don’t pay their bills on time, according to the 2016 Consumer Financial Literacy Survey.
 Paying bills on time can be especially hard for people with bad credit, but personal loans for people with bad credit can sometimes help people get back on track.
 This article will help you find the best options to get a personal loan with bad credit.